 After some initial revision, the direct wetland and waterway impacts of the construction were sufficiently avoided, minimized, and proposed to be mitigated with extensive onsite wetland creation, but the secondary impacts of accelerated stream flows, flood (quantity) management and nonpoint source pollution associated with inevitable upland development remained a challenge.
-The county had already approved this project because local SWM ordinances are not necessarily intended for onsite habitat protection, but rather require flow management at the point drainage departs from the property.
+The county had already approved this project because local SWM ordinances were not necessarily intended for onsite habitat protection at that time, but rather require safe conveyance and flow management at the point drainage departs from the property.